-Safari is the default browser on macOS, and while it’s not the only browser you can use on your Mac, it’s by far the most popular.
-However, like most software, in order to keep it running correctly, you must update it whenever there is an update available.
+Safari is the default browser on macOS.
+It is fast, secure, reliable, and deeply integrated into the Apple ecosystem, which makes it a perfect choice if you use other Apple devices signed into the same Apple Account.
+However, like most software, in order to keep it running correctly and have access to all of the latest features, you must update it whenever there is an update available.
 In this article, we’ll show you how to do that.

 Why do you need to update Safari?